petecarapetyan/fins-rocket-themes/not-alphabet/src/docs/README.md

 ## Who should use this theme

-These themes are _**only for users who feel comfortable in HTML/CSS/JS**_ as some customization of this theme is expected to be required.
+These themes are _**only for users who feel comfortable in HTML/CSS/JS**_ as some customization, or even completion of this theme is expected to be required.

 ## Customization